Benzene, a known carcinogen, found in some popular acne products, lab says. Here's what to know.

 Valisure ran tests at various temperatures over 18 days and found some products "can form over 800 times the conditionally restricted FDA concentration limit of 2 parts per million (ppm) for benzene" in two weeks at 50° C (122° F).
 Benzene levels at room temperature were more modest, ranging from about 1 to 24 parts per million.

+The FDA spokesperson also acknowledged that the agency had received the citizen petition.

+"When we respond to the petition we will respond directly to petitioner and post the response in the designated Agency public docket," the FDA spokesperson said.

-CBS News has reached out to the FDA and the manufacturers of the products named in the petition for comment.
+CBS News has reached out to the manufacturers of the products named in the petition for comment.

 Reckitt, which owns Clearasil, said in a statement that it is "confident that all Clearasil products, when used and stored as directed on their labels, are safe.
 The safety and quality of our products is our top priority and we work closely with regulators around the world to ensure our products are safe and effective for their intended use."